citp/privacy-policy-historical/l/la/lat/laterooms.com.md

 LateRooms.com is not liable for damages or losses that may result from travel to any particular destination.
 The British Foreign and Commonwealth Office helps travellers stay safe overseas.
 Check the FCO website at [www.fco.gov.uk/knowbeforeyougo](http://www.fco.gov.uk/knowbeforeyougo) for the latest advice on conditions and general information concerning specific countries.

-It is your responsibility to ensure you have the relevant travel and health documents before departure for the country you are visiting, which shall include, but is not limited to, any inoculations that may be required, ID's and passport.
-LateRooms.com shall not be liable for any expense incurred resulting from your missing, incomplete or incorrect documentation or any non-compliance with requirements.
+It is your responsibility to ensure you have the relevant travel and health documents before departure for the country you are visiting, which shall include, but is not limited to, any inoculations that may be required, ID's and passport, any visa requirements.
+LateRooms shall not be liable for any expense incurred resulting from your missing, incomplete or incorrect documentation or any non-compliance with requirements.

 [Back to the top](http://www.laterooms.com/en/static/TermsOfUse.mvc#heavy)